ChangmokLee/Data-Structures-tutorial/README2.md

 In this tutorial, we will be covering the following data structures:

-1. Stack
 2. Linked List
-3. Tree

 ## Contact

 For any questions or assistance, please contact us at lee17005@byui.edu.

----

-# Data Structure 1: Stack

-## Introduction to Stack

-A Stack is a linear data structure which follows a particular order in which the operations are performed.

-## Implementing a Stack

-Stacks can be implemented using a list or an array in Python.

-## Stack Operations

-The primary operations of a stack are:

-- Push
-- Pop
-- Peek

-## Example

-Here we will demonstrate implementing a stack and performing basic operations.

 ---